pimmey/react-docs/README.md

 The place for the libraries used in this template.

 ### `mailer`
-PHPMailer files related are located here.
+PHP files that are needed to make the contact form function are located here.
 In `templates` directory you'll be able to find the predesigned mail templates.

 ### `src`
 #### `jade`